kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

     and limits

-Going completely graphical for the building of instruments, in the case of systems like Max/PD/jMax or Reaktor, I\'ve found that the instrument\'s design no longer become apparent when viewing complicated patches.
+Going completely graphical for the building of instruments, in the case of systems like Max/PD/jMax or Reaktor, I've found that the instrument's design no longer become apparent when viewing complicated patches.
 On the other hand, using completely textual systems such as Csound or C++ coding, the design of the instrument has a degree of transparency, while the configuration of the parameters of the instrument becomes difficult to understand and invites less exploration.

-Using systems like MacCsound\'s widgets or Blue\'s BlueSynthBuilder, one is able to use graphical elements where they excel, in showing configuration of an instrument and for manipulation of values, while using textual elements where they excel, in the design of instruments
+Using systems like MacCsound's widgets or Blue's BlueSynthBuilder, one is able to use graphical elements where they excel, in showing configuration of an instrument and for manipulation of values, while using textual elements where they excel, in the design of instruments